 Scarcity of land is the primary driver of high prices in the Toronto real estate market.
 The biggest threat is unwise government manipulation.

-If land scarcity is driving prices up, then even a 15% foreign buyers tax and new mortgage rules for millennial buyers may not be enough to cool demand for housing or condos in Toronto.
+If land scarcity is driving prices up, then even a 15% foreign buyers tax and new mortgage rules for millennial buyers may not be enough to cool demand for housing or condos.
 It appears the Ontario government is feeding the price fire with enriched fuel while dousing it with eco-water at the same time.

 Please send this blog post onto your friends and neighbours because they should know as much about the Toronto area forecast factors as possible before they buy or sell.
 It’s good to be helpful.
 Mistakes are painful.